paarthneekhara/byteNet-tensorflow/README.md

 Note - This is not the most efficient generator implementation.
 Refer to tensorflow wavenet generator implementation for a faster generator.

 ## Samples Generated
 I haven't experimented much as of now.
-Following are some text sample hallucinated by the network
+Following are some text samples hallucinated by the network

 seed = "ANTONIO"